— Bella Hass Weinberg

 Ongoing: “On Search: Precision and Recall”

-- SN The vocabulary term in a controlled vocabulary used to tag content.
+- used to tag content.

-- SN A ratio that measures the success of a search.
+- ratio that measures the success of a search.
 Recall is defined mathematically as the number of relevant items returned by a search divided by the total number of relevant items in the collection.
 Thus, a search that returned all the relevant items in a collection would have a recall of 1.0.

 Recall can be increased by the use of synonym rings and variant terms.
 Recall usually has an inverse relationship to precision.
 That is, increasing the recall of a search usually decreases the precision.
 For more information, see: